Visual-AI/FROSTER/README.md

     </tr>
 </table>

 Table 2: Performance comparison (Top1-Acc (%)) with the previous approaches under the cross-dataset evaluation protocol.
 All methods are based on CLIP ViT-B/16, except for ER-ZASR (TSM pre-trained on ImageNet-1k) and Text4Vis (ViT-L/14).
 UCF* and HMDB* indicate evaluating the full validation set, while UCF and HMDB denote evaluating across the three validation splits.
-The results of most other papers are taken from Open-VCLIP and ViFi-CLIP. † denotes the results are produced with our implementation.
+The results of most other papers are taken from Open-VCLIP and ViFi-CLIP. † denotes the results produced with our implementation.

 <div align="center">